XxCHANDLERxX/notes/sci206/README.md

 The current induced by a changing magnetic field always produces a magnetic field that opposes the change.

-Demo: Rods of different metal next to each other.
+*Demo:*: Rods of different metal next to each other.
 Looks like a ladder on its side.
 Rings on each rod can be dropped down and "raced" and some fall faster than others.
 Copper is best.
 Aluminum is worse.
 Brass is even worse.
 Why?
 Because Copper is the best conductor here.

-Demo: "Guillotine" thing, looks like the base of a trebuchet made of metal, with a sawblad that swings downthrough a gap in a magnet at the base.
+*Demo:*: "Guillotine" thing, looks like the base of a trebuchet made of metal, with a sawblad that swings downthrough a gap in a magnet at the base.
  - Blade with gaps in it (like a fork) passes right through, because the magnetic field isn't big enough to bridge it.
  - Blad with small gaps stops eerily fast as soon as it hits the bottom of hte arc, where the magnet is.

-Demo: Lethal 2000V capacitor discharged crumples a Monster Energy drink can evenly.
+*Demo:*: Lethal 2000V capacitor discharged crumples a Monster Energy drink can evenly.
 "With enough voltage, you can cut the can, but this one looks strong."